89rat/pqshield-api/VIRAL_LAUNCH_PRESENTATION_SCRIPT.md

 **[SLIDE 25: Real Neural Networks]**

 "Let me be clear about our technology - this is not a simulation.
-PQShield implements real Spiking Neural Networks for temporal pattern detection and Adaptive Neural Networks for threat classification.
+PQ359 implements real Spiking Neural Networks for temporal pattern detection and Adaptive Neural Networks for threat classification.
 These are the same technologies used in cutting-edge cybersecurity research."

 **[SLIDE 26: Quantum-Resistant Algorithms]**